cumc/xqtl-protocol/_sources/README.md

 ### See Also

-- Some analysis from ADSP-FG xQTL project using our protocol can be found in the [`cumc/brain-xqtl-analysis` github repo](https://github.com/cumc/brain-xqtl-analysis)
+- Some analysis from FunGen-xQTL project using our protocol can be found in the [`cumc/brain-xqtl-analysis` github repo](https://github.com/cumc/brain-xqtl-analysis)

 ## Our team

-This repository is developed by the ADSP FG Brain xQTL consortium.
+This repository is developed by the NIA FunGen-xQTL consortium.

 ### Developers